flowchain/flowchain-hybrid/README.md

 # Bibliography

-This work is based on the research paper.
+This work is based on the research papers.

 [1] Jollen Chen.
 2018.
 Devify: decentralized internet of things software framework for a peer-to-peer and interoperable IoT device.
 SIGBED Rev. 15, 2 (June 2018), 31-36.
 DOI: [https://doi.org/10.1145/3231535.3231539](https://doi.org/10.1145/3231535.3231539)